beginning of content

 What causes an aneurysm?

-Aneurysms are often due to a gradual weakening of the wall of an artery or vein.
+Aneurysms are often caused by a gradual weakening of the wall of an artery.
 Your risk of some types of aneurysms may be increased if you:

 When should I see my doctor?